Lone Star

 The total runtime of Lone Star is 94 minutes (1h 34m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.6/10, and global collection metrics, Lone Star stands as a challenging project for the creators.
-It remains an essential piece of the 1952 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.6/10, and global performance metrics, Lone Star is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1952 cinematic calendar.

 Frequently Asked Questions